MarekLas/3city_Property_Values/README.md

 ## Context

-Sale transactions of premises in 2021-2022 in the cities of Gdańsk, Sopot and Gdynia.
+Sales transactions of premises in 2021-2022 in the cities of Gdańsk, Sopot and Gdynia.

 ## Data Dictionary